sign-language-processing/sign-language-processing.github.io/src/index.md

 ---

 #### Gloss-to-Text
-Gloss-to-Text---also known as sign language translation---is the natural language processing task of translating between gloss text representing sign language signs and spoken language text.
+Gloss-to-Text, also known as sign language translation, is the natural language processing task of translating between gloss text representing sign language signs and spoken language text.
 These texts commonly differ in terminology, capitalization, and sentence structure.